catness/100-days-of-code/log.md

 * Implemented the scene scrolling automatically when the avatar approaches the edge.
 2 kinds: incremental (bit by bit while it's in the center) and immediate (like a page turn when it's at the edge).

+### Day 55: 2019-06-24

+* Fixed the scrolling to make it smooth, and with the same speed as the avatar.

+* Added collision detection with the room walking area and with the objects.